 These are some withdrawal symptoms that you can suffer from when treating a ketamine addiction:

 What Are My Options For Ketamine Addiction Treatment?

-There is a high risk of danger of withdrawing from ketamine, so it’s key that you are requiring medical detox under expert supervision.
+There is a high risk danger of withdrawal from ketamine, so it’s key that you are requiring medical ketamine detox under expert supervision.
 Then beginning to start working on the underlying causes and issues that are causing the addiction which then can start to be healed by qualified therapists that can understand your current situation.

 Maintaining a solid recovery with no relapses will require continuing work, growth within themselves and ongoing support from the rehab team.

 The best ketamine addiction treatment will require an extensive rehab programme that can be medically supervised by professionals to avoid mental and physical damage.
 You will undertake a detox which can take anywhere from 5 days to a week or a little bit over depending on the severity of your addiction.